Four legs to a table

 Development requires funds.
 The time, equipment knowledge and implementation of projects to help people uplift themselves all require funds to operate.
 Most often these funds come in the form of international donation channelled through registered and existing NGO’s working in or near the project site.
 This is the preferred method as the accounting, impact and channelling of funds can be best structured to have the best result.
 Occasionally co-operative farmers work together and privately fund their own development, depending on their requirements at the time.
 There have also been a number of governmental funded programs in various countries where a group of beneficiaries have identified their needs and requested Rupert’s Honey to train and support them in their development.
 Rupert’s Honey has facilitated the applications of such groups so that the planning and implementation is again in accordance with pre structured agreements.

-Skills Transfer and technological development.
+Skills Transfer and technological development

 Rupert’s Honey are skilled partners in the development of the project.
 With years of experience, specifically designed methods and equipment Rupert’s Honey have the ability to deliver specifically designed training and skills transfer with applicable technologies.
-Rupert’s Honey offer 100% knowledge transfer, allowing the beneficiaries the ability to manage their beekeeping operations after the project ahs been handed over.
+Rupert’s Honey offer 100% knowledge transfer, allowing the beneficiaries the ability to manage their beekeeping operations after the project has been handed over.
 Rupert’s Honey also offer follow on technical support and advice, access to markets and networking which are important to the long term success of the project.

 Bees wax production